emwap/stream-paper/paper.md

 data Stream a = Stream (IO (IO a))
 ~~~

-It is straightforward to parameterize this representation on the
+We use the `IO` monad for the sake of concreteness but it is
-particular choice of monad.
-We use the `IO` monad here for the sake of
+straightforward to parameterize this representation on the particular
-concreteness.
+choice of monad.

 Why does the representation have two levels of monads?
 The key to
 understanding this representation is that the outer monadic